rookiesoft/magento2-customer-tags/README.md

     bin/magento setup:upgrade
 ```

-Now you are ready to use the module
+Now you are ready to use the module.